 Former State Historian Dr. Merle Wells initiated Idaho's Highway Historical Marker Program in 1956.
 Wells worked with others to install six experimental markers.
-The program was deemed a success and is now operated cooperatively by the Idaho Transportation Department and the Idaho State Historical Society.
-Over 300 state markers have been installed along Idaho's highways, connecting Idaho's history to geography.
-STATEWIDE HISTORIC SITES OLD IDAHO PENITENTIARY
+Deemed a success, the program continued and is now operated cooperatively by the

+Idaho Transportation Department and the Idaho State Historical Society.
+Over 300 state markers have been installed along Idaho's highways, connecting Idaho history to geography.

+STATEWIDE HISTORC SITES

+OLD IDAHO PENITENTIARY

 Built in 1870, the Old Idaho Penitentiary is one of only four territorial prisons open to the public today.
-During its 101 years of operation, the site saw escapes, scandals, and the effects of Boise's transition from the "wild west" to a mid-20th century capital city.
+During its 101 years of operation, the site saw escapes, scandals and the effects of Boise's transition from the "wild west" to a mid-20th century capital city.
 Step inside the walls of this 4-acre prison campus and experience the stories that traverse 150 years.